zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/notebook-setup.md

 1. If the notebook is in an **Active** state, then click **Open**.
 1. If the notebook is in an **Inactive** state, then:
     1. Click **Activate** to open the **Activate Notebook Session** dialog with the configuration from the last time the notebook session was activated or created.
     1. Select a VM shape.
 The [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm) page has details on the specifications.
+In this lab, it is suggested a VM.Standard2.4 or larger is used.
     1. Enter the block volume in GB.
+The suggested size is 100 Gb or larger.
 The size of the block storage can be increased, but not decreased.
     1. Select the VCN compartment that contains the VCN that you want to use.
     1. Select the VCN to use.
     1. Select the subnet compartment that contains the subnet that you want to use.
     1. Select the subnet to use.
-Generally, a subnet that has public internet access is useful, but not required.
+Using a public subnet is recommended.
     1. Click **Activate** and the notebook session status changes to **Updating**.
     1. When the notebook session status changes to **Active**, click **Open**